metricly/metricly-docs/content/capacity-monitoring/inventory/_index.md

 ---

 Your inventory is the elements that make up your environment, from your java virtual machines to your Amazon EC2s.
-Metricly’s Inventory Explorer allows you to view and search the elements in your inventory.
+CloudWisdom’s Inventory Explorer allows you to view and search the elements in your inventory.

 ## About Elements
-The physical or logical components that Metricly monitors are called elements.
+The physical or logical components that CloudWisdom monitors are called elements.
 An element can be a physical entity, such as a server or network element, a virtual entity, such as a transaction, or a business entity, such as a company traded on the stock market.
-Elements are the base component that Metricly uses to analyze metrics and determine the status of your environment.
+Elements are the base component that CloudWisdom uses to analyze metrics and determine the status of your environment.

 All elements share the following characteristics:

-- A unique name and identifier in Metricly.
+- A unique name and identifier in CloudWisdom.
 - Descriptive attributes, or characteristics, assigned by an integration.
 - Events that are triggered when the conditions in policies are met.
 - A tag or tags used to label and organize elements.